typelevel/cats/README.md

 ### Overview

-Cats is a proof-of-concept library intended to provide abstractions for functional programming in Scala.
+Cats is a library intended to provide abstractions for functional programming in Scala.

 The name is a playful shortening of the word *category*.